oupfiz5/openacs-s6/Readme.md

 ## Database user

-`DB_USER` set the database user name for the openacs and postgres.
+`DB_USER` set the database username for the openacs and postgres.

     DB_USER=foouser docker-compose up